Respect for Human Rights

 To prevent violation of privacy, we published “Declaration of Personal Information Protection” on the handling of personal information and established specific management methods in our personal information management rules and bylaws, thereby establishing a system required of businesses handling personal information and process related to individual numbers.

-We recognize a risk that the products and services we provide could be used for money laundering and other activities that could lead to adverse human rights impacts, and we are committed to preventing money laundering, financing of terrorism, and counter proliferation financing.
+We recognize that the products and services we provide could be used for money laundering and other activities that could lead to adverse human rights impacts, and we are committed to preventing money laundering, financing of terrorism, and counter proliferation financing.

 Initiatives Related to Customers

-In the framework of credit screening, the impact of ESG factors on the creditworthiness of the customer is qualitatively evaluated, and credit decisions are also made based on the evaluation results.
 Based on the Equator Principles, we assess the environmental and social impacts of projects in the decision-making process on project finance, etc., and continuously monitor the status of environmental and social considerations even after the project has been put into operation.

 Initiatives Related to Suppliers